Painted square patterns

 Paint Blocks Tip

-Keep a spare brush dry so you can quickly lift excess paint from corners.
+Keep a spare dry brush or paper towel nearby so you can quickly lift extra paint from corners before it dries.